RubyDevInc/aws-iot-device-sdk-ruby/README.md

 shadow_client.create_shadow_handler_with_name(shadow_name, is_persistent_subscribe)
 ```

-The connction persistence enables the client to keep the mqtt connection alive until the client explicitly requests to disconnect.
+The connection persistence enables the client to keep the mqtt connection alive until the client explicitly requests to disconnect.
 The basic client would disconnect from the remote host if no activity has been detected for a prest keep_alive timer.
 There is two ways to configure the connection persistence, at the initialization of the shadow client or at the connection time.
 ```ruby
 shadow_client = AwsIotDevice::ShadowClient.new({:persistent => true})
 # Or